zotonic/zotonic/doc/developer-guide/deployment/nginx.rst

 Use nginx for SSL termination
 -----------------------------

 It is possible to use nginx to terminate SSL.
-If this is done, then the site configuration option :ref:`site-configuration-protocol` needs to be set to ``https``.
+If this is done, then the :ref:`protocol <site-configuration-protocol>` configuration option needs to be set to ``https``.
 Otherwise Zotonic doesn’t know that the site is running on HTTPS.

 This is an example configuration for nginx::